oliveroliverio/TL_lecture-slide-builder/LOG.md

 - Align test expectations with actual implementation behavior
 - Improve test reliability by avoiding actual image processing operations

+## 2025-04-03: Improved OCR Text Similarity for Robust Slide Detection

+### Changes Made
+- Enhanced the `text_similarity` method in the `ImageProcessor` class to be more robust against OCR errors by:
+  - Replacing word-based Jaccard similarity with character-level similarity using `difflib.SequenceMatcher`
+  - Adding text normalization (lowercase, punctuation removal, whitespace normalization)
+  - Adding an exact match check for normalized text
+- Increased the `TEXT_SIMILARITY_THRESHOLD` from 0.8 to 0.9 to be more strict with the new similarity algorithm
+- Added a new test case for text similarity with OCR errors
+- Fixed linting issues in test files

+### Files Modified
+- `generate_slides.py`:
+  - Modified `text_similarity` method in `ImageProcessor` class (lines 96-126)
+  - Changed `TEXT_SIMILARITY_THRESHOLD` in `Config` class from 0.8 to 0.9 (line 26)
+- `tests/test_image_processor.py`:
+  - Fixed linting issues
+  - Added new test case `test_text_similarity_with_ocr_errors` (lines 156-167)
+- `tests/test_config.py`:
+  - Updated test for `TEXT_SIMILARITY_THRESHOLD` to match new value
+  - Removed unused `pytest` import

+### Reason for Changes
+The previous implementation used word-based Jaccard similarity, which was too sensitive to OCR errors.
+When OCR misread text (like "BRAT" instead of "BRAIN"), the words were considered completely different even though they represented the same content with minor OCR errors.
+This resulted in capturing multiple images of the same slide.

+The new implementation uses character-level similarity with text normalization, which is much more robust against OCR errors.
+It can recognize that "A SECOND BRAIN" and "A SECOID BRAN" are likely the same content despite OCR errors.
+This prevents capturing duplicate slides when the OCR text has minor variations but represents the same content.

+### Testing
+All tests have been updated and are passing.
+The application now properly identifies similar text content even when OCR introduces minor errors, which will prevent capturing duplicate slides.

 ## 2023-08-01: Implemented OCR-based Text Similarity for Slide Detection

 ### Changes Made